-- Were you interrupting, or tempted to interrupt, the other person?
+- Were you interrupting, or tempting to interrupt, the other person?

 - Was it taxing to pay your full attention?
 If so, why?

-Look for points of similarity or connection, such as a shared goals or common interests, especially if the person or people you're conversing with are superficially quite different.
+Have managers look for points of similarity or connection, such as a shared goal or a common interest, especially if the person or people they’re conversing with are superficially quite different.
 This is a great way to create psychological safety and build a personal bond.

-Finding common ground also helps the other person feel supported and can convey confidence in them, which is a key quality of good listening, research shows.
+Finding common ground also helps the other person feel supported and valued, and can convey confidence in them, which is a key quality of good listening.

 If the other person is taking a little while to articulate their thoughts, give them time.
 Tell managers not to feel the need to jump in and fill the gap.

 Make sure managers never just assume that they understood what was said.
 Teach them to reflect on what was said, and paraphrase what they heard to make sure that they are on the same page as their direct report.

 One way they can do this is by repeating what they've taken from the conversation, in their own words.
 In fact, the reflection should always be asked as a question.

 If something the manager hears is uncertain, make sure they ask clarifying questions such as:

 - Can you tell me more about…